 One of the most common miscarriage causes is associated with genetic abnormalities in the fetus, according to a study published in Current Medicinal Chemistry (2010).

-This unfortunate fact causes a lot of stress on women who are pregnant or trying to get pregnant.
-And there is sadly nothing you can do to prevent this type of most common miscarriage causes.
+This unfortunate fact causes a lot of stress on pregnant women trying to get pregnant.
+And there is sadly nothing you can do to prevent this type of most common miscarriage.

 However, not every miscarriage is the result of genetic abnormalities.

-Getting medical advice in office, or online, if you have had one of the most common miscarriage causes will help you plan your future pregnancy.
+Getting medical advice in the office or online if you have had one of the most common miscarriage causes will help you plan your future pregnancy.

 Women are at most risk of one of the most common miscarriage causes during the first 13 weeks of pregnancy.